OrchestriAI

 Scheduling across locations

-This gets worse with specialists.
-An orthodontist who splits time between two offices needs a scheduling system that blocks the right slots at the right location.
-Most EHRs handle this poorly out of the box.
+This gets harder with specialists.
+An orthodontist who splits time between two offices needs a scheduling system configured for the right provider, location, operatory, and appointment type.
+Check the EHR's multi-location capabilities before adding another system.

 The data fragmentation problem